Marriage Problems and Couples Counseling: Why Try?

 Integrating two families causes a unique set of challenges for adults and children.
 Everyone has a unique response to change.
 You and your spouse may clash even if you both have the best intentions.
 In counseling, you learn how to set boundaries for parenting new stepchildren and co-parenting with your ex-spouse.

-- Download a free relationship success exercise
+- Download a free relationship success handbook

 - Learn about discernment counseling and if it’s right for you and your spouse